Root Canals

 Root canal treatment steps:

-- Before the procedure, anesthesia is injected to put you at ease and numb your infected tooth and nearby gums.
+- On the day of your appointment, anesthesia is used to put you at ease and numb your infected tooth and nearby gums.

 - Next, your dentist will use special instruments to carefully remove infected pulp, then clean and disinfect the area gently.